Aging of the United States: History

 While U.S. fertility rates were roughly at replacement level during the 1990s and early 2000s, they declined during the 2007-2009 Great Recession and, contrary to expectations, never rebounded afterwards even though the U.S. economy had recovered.
-During the second half of the 2010s, the rate of growth of the U.S. population was in steady decline.
-Between the 2000s and 2020, all states except North Dakota saw a decline in fertility.
-As of 2019, no states except North Dakota and Utah were at or above replacement fertility.
+During the second half of the 2010s, the rate of population growth of the United States was in steady decline.
 The 2020 Census reveals that the number of Americans aged five or younger is lower than in 2010.
-More recently, the COVID-19 pandemic caused fertility to decline further, a "bump" in 2021 notwithstanding, while also increasing the death rate in the country.
+Between the mid-2010s and the mid-2020s, all states saw a fall in fertility; states with the highest fertility rates had the steepest decline.
+Much of this decrease was concentrated in rural counties and in communities with traditionally high religiosity and birth rates, such as Utah.
+The COVID-19 pandemic further reduced the birth rate, a "bump" in 2021 notwithstanding, while also increasing the death rate in the country.
 At the same time, many women are choosing to delay childbearing or to forego having children altogether, a trend observed among both married and single women.
 By 2024, the total fertility rate of the United States fell just under 1.6, the lowest on record.
 The rate of population growth in the early 2020s was at a historic low, driven mainly by immigration.
 At current trend, Millennials are on track to have the lowest birth rate in history.
 Between 1990 and 2015, the number of married couples aged 18 to 34 with children dropped from 37% to 25%.
 An analysis by the University of New Hampshire showed that 5.7 million more women of "childbearing age" had no children in 2024 compared to the historical trend, up from 2.1 million in 2016.
 Longitudinal analysis suggests that American women are not merely postponing having children but are increasingly avoiding it altogether.
 However, among Millennial women who have given birth, the average fertility rate is about 2.02 children per woman.

 The Northeast and West Coast are aging more quickly than the Central and Southern United States.